 Consider Seeking Professional Guidance

 For those who need a little extra guidance on dating, online therapy can be a great resource.
 Working with a licensed online therapist can help you identify challenges and develop healthier habits for creating meaningful connections.
-This modern approach to therapy can offer a convenient and flexible way to get the help you need from the privacy and comfort of your home, at a time that fits your schedule.
+This modern approach to therapy can offer a convenient and flexible way to get the help you need from the comfort of your home, at a time that fits your schedule.

 As many as 17 randomized studies have found that online cognitive behavioral therapy (CBT) can be more effective than in-person treatment for managing various issues.
 Improved patient satisfaction, quality of life, and clinical outcomes have all been reported with online CBT.